Bassil88/Bassil88/README.md

 ## About Me:

-I'm a Frontend Software Developer based in Germany with professional experience building and maintaining production web applications using Angular, TypeScript, .NET and modern web technologies.
+I'm a Frontend Software Developer based in Germany with professional experience developing and maintaining modern browser-based web applications using Angular, TypeScript, .NET and related web technologies.

 I enjoy creating responsive, data-driven user interfaces that combine clean architecture, performance and usability.

 My passion for software development began while improving my own e-commerce platform and has since grown into a professional career focused on modern frontend development.

+I enjoy building browser-based applications that solve real business problems while providing intuitive and maintainable user experiences.

-I recently worked as a Frontend Software Developer at DrengrTec IT Solutions, where I contributed to production web applications built with Angular, .NET and REST APIs.
+I worked as a Frontend Software Developer at DrengrTec IT Solutions, where I contributed to production web applications built with Angular, .NET and REST APIs.
 My responsibilities included feature development, framework upgrades, authentication, debugging and continuous application improvement.

 I use AI-assisted development tools such as ChatGPT, GitHub Copilot and Gemini to accelerate research, review implementations and validate solutions while maintaining full responsibility for architecture, code quality and final decisions.

-I enjoy solving complex technical challenges, continuously learning new technologies, and building software that delivers measurable value to users and businesses.

-## What I Enjoy Building
+## 🚀 What I Enjoy Building

 - Responsive web applications